Quansight-Labs/ndindex/docs/indices.md

 semantics of indices is critical making the best use of ndindex, as well as for making the best use of NumPy arrays themselves.

-There are 7 types of indices supported by NumPy, which correspond to the [7 top-level ndindex types](index-types).
-These can be sorted into three
-categories:

 ```{note}
 For clarity, in this document, and throughout the ndindex documentation, the
 plural of *index* is *indices*. *Indexes* is always a verb.
 For example,